manfre/talk-process-apache-windows/slides.rst

 How We Worked Around It?
 ------------------------

+- Optimize slow pages
 - Web farm on a box
 - Load balancer

   - mod_proxy_balancer (on the box)
   - HAProxy

+ "I got a fever, and the only cure is more Apaches"

 ----